#page { margin-left:auto; margin-right:auto; width:1600px; }

 I'm often asked about the little-known Japanese folder that came to be on the cover of my upcoming book.
 It's an interesting story.

-In the mid 1980's, my father came in to my store, carrying a small box.
+In the mid 1980's, my father came into my store, carrying a small box.
 In it was his Beauty Six camera.

 He explained to me that when I was twelve, he had owned six cameras, but that I had taken all of them apart, to see what made them "tick".
 This was the only one I'd got back together, in working order, and thus he felt I should now have it.